Raghunath Murmu: Legacy

-He has not only given a new identity to the Santali society but also has laid an inspiration for other societies to create their own script.
-Because of this inspiration, many societies are now able to develop their own script.
 The Government of India has included the Santali language in the Eighth Schedule of the constitution of India on 22 December 2003.
 After that, many state governments of India, specifically West Bengal, Jharkhand, Odisha, and Bihar, gave recognition to the Santali language.
 The government of Jharkhand, Odisha, and West Bengal included the Santali language as a medium of instruction at the primary and high school levels in the santal-dominated area.
 Many universities and colleges of Jharkhand, West Bengal and Odisha are now offering courses on the Santali literature using Ol Chiki script.